 Now you know the ways in which pork can be bad for your dog as well as the ways in which you can successfully give it to your pet.
 What you might not know, though, is whether it’s actually a great idea to give your dog pork at all.

-Honestly, pork’s more difficult than it’s worth.
+Honestly, pork’s probably more difficult than it’s worth, and you may be better off sticking to dog food.
 There are so many other human foods that you can share with your dog that pork really doesn’t need to be part of your repertoire.
 Pork’s not going to hurt your dog if prepared correctly and if given in the right portions, but it’s really not worth the effort when you can give your dog plenty of other foods.

 In short, you should save that bacon for yourself.
 Give your dog a nice treat and a few extra belly rubs – just make sure that you keep the plate away from him or her.